Tagged or AnyVal?

 name.toUpperCase

-On one hand, a bit more inconvenient, on the other, more consistent with how everything else works.
+On the one hand, it’s a bit more inconvenient; on the other, it is more consistent with how everything else works.

 AnyVal for the win